Irene1028/Retina-Image-Analysis/README.md

 # Retina-Image-Analysis
 This repository included code I completed during mice retina image analysis project.

-generate_gauss.py will create a 2D gaussian distribution for each annotation dot and add all the number together.
-It will also plot a 3D plot to show the distribution.
+generate_gauss.py create a 2D gaussian distribution for each label dot and integral over the whole image to get the number of cells.
+It will return/produce a density map for each image and plot it to show the distribution.

-data_augmentation included random image cropping, transposing, flipping.
+data_augmentation included methods including random image cropping, transposing and flipping which can help us enlarge the dataset/training set.
+I also integrated croping to corresponding density map and XY coordinates.

 GUI is a simple user interface which can do simple image processing and count cell numbers in a image.